NetHydra/nethydra-defaults/README.md

-# HydraPWK Defaults
+# NetHydra Defaults

-This package/source containt standard configuration of HydraPWK
+This package/source containt standard configuration of NetHydra